Banana Chocolate Brownies

 Instructions

-- Place 1 cup of chocolate chips and vegan butter in a microwave-safe bowl and microwave for 1 minute.
-Stir to combine the melted chocolate and vegan butter.
+2. Melt Chocolate: Place 1 cup of chocolate chips, vegan butter, chia seeds, and sugar in a microwave-safe bowl and microwave for 1 minute.
+If the chocolate chips are not melted, cook for an additional 30 seconds.
+Stir to combine.

-- Slice the ripe bananas and add slices to the bowl with the chocolate.
-Use a fork and mash the banana slices up against the side of the bowl.
-Add the applesauce and water and stir this all together.
-Set aside.
+3. Add Bananas: Slice the ripe bananas and add slices to the bowl with the chocolate.
+Use a fork and mash the banana slices.
+Add the applesauce and stir.

 Recommended Equipment